 It is important to remember your rights under the Equality Act (2010), stating that employers must treat individuals equally.
 Employers should only use information about health to create reasonable adjustments for individuals in the workplace.

-IPS has supported many people with a criminal history get back into employment.
-Sometimes it may depend on the type of history you have and the type of employment you want to go in to - your Employment Specialist will be able to discuss this with you.
+The service has supported many people with a criminal history get back into employment.
+Sometimes it may depend on the type of history you have and the type of employment you want to go in to.
+Your employment specialist will be able to discuss this with you.

 Pentreath offers a range of different projects that promote good mental health through personal development, education and employment.